Nicolas Roeg: Legacy and honours

-Personal life
+Personal life and death

 From 1957 to 1977, Roeg was married to English actress Susan Stephen.
 They had four sons: Waldo, Nico, Sholto and (film producer) Luc Roeg.
 Luc appeared as an actor, as Lucien John, in Walkabout, Roeg's first film as solo director.
 In 1982, Roeg married American actress Theresa Russell and they had two sons: Maximillian (an actor) and Statten Roeg.
 They later divorced.

-Roeg was married to Harriet Harper from 2005 until his death in 2018.
+Roeg was then married to Harriet Harper from 2005 until his death, from dementia, on 23 November 2018, at a nursing home in Ladbroke Grove, London.

-Death

-On 23 November 2018, Roeg died in London at the age of 90.

 Actor Donald Sutherland (who named one of his sons after Roeg) described Roeg as a "fearless visionary".
 Filmmaker Duncan Jones, the son of David Bowie, who starred in The Man Who Fell to Earth (1976), also paid tribute to Roeg, calling him a "great storyteller" and "inimitable".

 Filmography

 Roeg is credited on the following films: